 Health Services Fee: Students should make every effort to address health problems through University Health Services before consulting with a private physician.
 Full-time students are billed for a University Health Services fee, which totals $712 for 2014-15, and covers usage of this facility and its services during the academic year.
 Fully supported doctoral students do not need to pay the Health Services Fee for the fall and spring semesters.
 University Health Services charges a separate fee for summer coverage; all students on campus during the summer are individually responsible for the fee.

 Health Insurance Fee: An insurance fee of $3,225 is charged for annual coverage (student only) for 2014-15, beginning on August 15 and ending on the following August 15.

 Late Registration and Course-Change Fees: Consult the Office of the Registrar for course-related information.

-Student Activity Fee: All graduate students are required to pay a student activity fee of $54 per semester in 2013-14.
+Student Activity Fee: All graduate students are required to pay a student activity fee of $56 for the academic year of 2014-15.

-Student Recreation Fee: All Brown University students are required to pay a recreation fee of $64 per semester.
+Student Recreation Fee: All Brown University students are required to pay a recreation fee of $64 for the academic year.
 The fee covers access to all recreational and fitness facilities and entrance to athletic events.
 It does not cover intramural team participation or physical education classes.